le-Greg/generate-voxel-pkmns-with-deep-learning/README.md

 ##### Trainings

-Once you data is ready, Modify the parameters in the python scripts, and launch them :
+Once you data is ready, adjust the parameters in the python scripts, and run them :
 ```
 python train_on_basic_gan_16.py
 python train_on_basic_score_32.py